upthebuzzard/upthebuzzard.github.io/_jekyll_notes/2017-02-19-rss-feed-for-a-jekyll-collection.md

 ```
 {% endraw %}

-... will create an invalid RSS file.
+... will create an invalid RSS file, depending where in the xml the linefeeds occur.

 Instead, doing the least-worst mangling of the code as follows